The elevator pitch for ‘why mentoring matters’ goes something like this...

 - to support mentees with goal setting and career management

-- to provide information about different options and career paths
+- to share expertise and provide information about different options and career paths

 - to support mentees in taking responsibility for their own skills and career development

 In 2017, we identified that a lot of students were coming forward hoping to get support relating to their traineeship search, so we launched a scheme specifically for them.
 It made sense for their mentors to be trainees who, having recently gone through the recruitment process themselves, are well placed to offer support and guidance.

 Launched initially as a pilot scheme matching just 16 pairs of mentors and mentees, the demand was so high and feedback positive, we have now made this available to all students and trainees in Scotland.

 We use an online platform to run both streams of our programme, to allow more people to be able to take part.
 You will create your own profile as a mentor or a mentee, although mentors will have to undertake a day's training programme before becoming an active user.

 You must create a profile using your Law Society login details.
 This means only members who are solicitors, accredited paralegals, trainees or student associates can register.